-Your vehicle may be equipped with a feature that deactivates the Anti-lock Brake System (ABS) when 4WD Low is engaged.
-The ABS indicator (((ABS))) illuminates, to indicate that ABS is deactivated, and stays on as long as 4WD Low is engaged.
+Your vehicle's Anti-lock Brake System (ABS) may be designed to deactivate when 4WD Low is engaged.
+The ABS indicator (((ass))) illuminates and stays on, to indicate that ABS is deactivated, as long as 4WD Low is engaged.

 When 4WD Low is disengaged, the ABS light turns off and the system is active again.